 These tools allow you to create, assign, and set deadlines for tasks, while also tracking their progress.
 Perfect for managing simpler, standalone tasks, task management software assists in prioritizing work, avoiding overload, and ensuring everyday tasks get done efficiently.

 These task management tools often use Kanban boards and other task organization models to organize tasks for a project.
-Additionally, third-party integrations can help you improve the tool's capabilities.
+Additionally, third-party integrations, such as with workflow management software, can help you improve the tool's capabilities.

 What Is Project Management Software?